appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/concepts/default-roles.md

 ## Significance

-Default roles provide standardized permission sets tailored to different user roles and responsibilities within the application environment.
+Default roles provide standardized permission sets tailored to meet different user roles and responsibilities within app-building experience on Appsmith.
 Their significance lies in:

 - **Ready-to-Use Permission Models:** Default roles provide ready-to-use sets of permissions for roles like administrators, developers, and viewers.
 Users can assign these roles to app users if the permissions align with their access control needs.